terranisu/angular-emoji-picker/Readme.md

 Known issues and limitations
 ----------------------------
-1. The picker requires AngularJS 1.3.
+1. The picker requires AngularJS 1.3 as a minimal dependency.
 Didn't test on 1.4 versions, probably it's broken.
-2. Angular-UI-Bootstrap is not supported yet
+2. Angular-UI-Bootstrap is supported partially.
+You have to use version >=0.13 version which is not being released right now.
+Thus you can get master branch with bower `bower install angular-ui-bootstrap` and include only required files to your project.

 ### Bugs and feature requests
 If you found a bug or have an idea feel free [to open a new issue](https://github.com/terranisu/angular-emoji-picker/issues/new).